Recent Diagnosis of Scoliosis? Scoliosis Treatment Options

 Or perhaps you suspect somebody that you know has the condition?

-We have created a guide to explain the background to scoliosis and an overview of treatment options, surgical versus non-surgical, with examples of most of scoliosis treatment options.
+We have created a guide to explain the background to scoliosis and an overview of treatment options, surgical versus non-surgical, with examples of most of scoliosis therapy options.

 We suggest using this guide as a starting point in your research and to look further into any of the options which appear to suit.
 The scoliosis treatment options are interesting and some could be used in combination with others – you need to decide what makes sense for you!
 But first:

 Scoliosis is quite simply a lateral curvature in the area of the spine that is normally straight.
 If viewed from the side, you would observe a slight roundness in the upper back and a degree of inward curvature in the lower back.